This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The ACCC also has the power to commence representative proceedings on behalf of a group that has suffered loss or damage as a result of cartel conduct, although it is yet to use this power.

-- A class action in relation to the air cargo cartel.
+- a class action in relation to the air cargo cartel.
 After more than seven years, the matter was settled on a commercial basis early in 2014 for A$38 million.
-The settlement has been approved by the Federal Court (as is required for all class action settlements) and distribution to group members is under way.
+The settlement was subsequently approved by the Federal Court (as is required for all class action settlements);

-- In March 2013, the Federal Court ordered Bradken Limited to pay damages of US$25.3 million plus interest to Norcast SàrL in relation to a bid-rigging agreement between Bradken and Castle Harlan Inc relating to the sale of a Norcast subsidiary.
-The case was subsequently settled for an undisclosed sum following an appeal by Bradken.
+- in March 2013, the Federal Court ordered Bradken Limited to pay damages of US$25.3 million plus interest to Norcast SàrL in relation to a bid-rigging agreement between Bradken and Castle Harlan Inc relating to the sale of a Norcast subsidiary.
+The case was subsequently settled for an undisclosed sum following an appeal by Bradken; and

-- In May 2011, settlement was approved for A$95 million in a class action against cardboard box manufacturers Amcor and Visy, with Amcor having to pay A$63.3 million and Visy having to pay A$31.7 million.19
+- in May 2011, settlement was approved for A$95 million in a class action against cardboard box manufacturers Amcor and Visy, with Amcor having to pay A$63.3 million and Visy having to pay A$31.7 million.30

 Damages awarded in private proceedings, including representative proceedings, are assessed on a compensatory basis.
 A claimant can only recover the amount of loss or damage suffered by them by reason of the cartel conduct.
 Punitive or exemplary damages are not awarded.